anilnitap/ONOS-GNN-PPO/README.md

 📊 Results

-IEEE-ready figures are stored in `/results/`:
+Ready figures are stored in `/results/`:

 * Throughput, Latency, Energy, ROC, Ablation, and λ-Sensitivity plots.
   All results averaged over 10 runs for statistical significance (95% CI).